 Musiani, Marco.
 A New Era for Wolves and People.
 Calgary: University of Calgary Press, 2009.
 A detailed analysis of the relationship between wolves and people in both North America and Europe.
 All contributors are wolf experts; includes stunning images.

 Patterson, W. S. The Physics of Glaciers.
-London: Butterworth–Heinemann, 1999.
-A highly technical look at all aspects of glaciation, why glaciers form, how they flow, and their effect on the environment.
-The first edition was published in 1969 by Pergamon Press (Toronto).
+Toronto: Pergamon Press, 1969.
+A highly technical look at all aspects of glaciation: why glaciers form, how they flow, and their effect on the environment.

 Rezendes, Paul.
 Tracking and the Art of Seeing.
-Charlottesville, VA: Camden House Publishing, 1992.
-This is one of the best of many books dedicated to tracking North American mammals.
+Charlotte, Virginia: Camden House Publishing, 1992.
+This is one of the best of many books dedicated to tracking the North American mammals.
 It begins with a short essay on the relationship of humans with nature.

 Sharp, Robert P. Living Ice: Understanding Glaciers and Glaciation.
 Cambridge, England: Cambridge University Press, 1988.
 A detailed but highly readable book on the formation, types, and results of glaciers.